AnalyticsByJoy/Company-Performance-Analysis-Power-BI-Project/README.md

 ### Key Business Questions Answered (KPIs)
 This report was developed to answer the following questions:
-	•	Which branch generates the highest sales?
+- Which branch generates the highest sales?
-	•	Which product category generates the highest revenue?
+- Which product category generates the highest revenue?
-	•	Which product model performs best?
+- Which product model performs best?
-	•	Which months or days record the highest sales?
+- Which months or days record the highest sales?
-	•	Which sales channel performs better: online or in-store?
+- Which sales channel performs better: online or in-store?
-	•	Which payment method is most preferred by customers?
+- Which payment method is most preferred by customers?
-	•	Does offering discounts increase the quantity purchased?
+- Does offering discounts increase the quantity purchased?
-	•	Do returning (loyal) customers spend more than non-loyal customers?
+- Do returning (loyal) customers spend more than non-loyal customers?
-	•	Does shipping cost affect profitability?
+- Does shipping cost affect profitability?

  ### process:

-  1. Data Loading
+**1. Data Loading**
-	•	Imported raw sales data into Microsoft Excel.
+- Imported raw sales data into Microsoft Excel.
-	•	Reviewed the data structure and verified column formats.
+- Reviewed the data structure and verified column formats.

- 2. Data Cleaning and Transformation (Excel)
+**2. Data Cleaning and Transformation (Excel)**
-	•	Organized and structured the dataset for analysis.
+- Organized and structured the dataset for analysis.
-	•	Checked for missing values and duplicates.
+- Checked for missing values and duplicates.
-	•	Ensured correct data types for numerical and date fields.
+- Ensured correct data types for numerical and date fields.
-	•	Renamed columns for clarity and consistency.
+- Renamed columns for clarity and consistency.
-	•	Created new columns to support analysis and answer business questions.
+- Created new columns to support analysis and answer business questions.
-	•	Performed necessary aggregations for KPI calculations.
+- Performed necessary aggregations for KPI calculations.
-	•	Analyzed the dataset by asking targeted business questions and answering each on separate dashboard pages.
+- Analyzed the dataset by asking targeted business questions and answering each on separate dashboard pages.

- 3. Data Modeling
+**3. Data Modeling**
 	•	Reviewed relationships between tables where applicable.
 	•	Created calculated columns for total revenue, discount category, shipping cost category, profit, and final profit.

- 4. Visualization
+ **4. Visualization**
-	•	Designed a clean, user-friendly dashboard layout.
+- Designed a clean, user-friendly dashboard layout.
-	•	Added slicers for customer return status.
+- Added slicers for customer return status.
-	•	Included KPI cards for quick performance overview.
+- Included KPI cards for quick performance overview.
-	•	Used bar charts, column charts, pie charts, donut charts, and tables to present insights clearly.
+- Used bar charts, column charts, pie charts, donut charts, and tables to present insights clearly.

-5. Formatting and Branding
+**5. Formatting and Branding**
-	•	Applied a consistent theme for visual clarity.
+- Applied a consistent theme for visual clarity.
-	•	Used proper alignment, colors, and spacing to improve readability
+- Used proper alignment, colors, and spacing to improve readability

 ### Tools used:
-	•	Microsoft Excel
+- Microsoft Excel
-	•	Power BI
+- Power BI

 ### Project Insights:
-  Revenue and Profit Overview
+**1. Revenue and Profit Overview**
-	•	Total Revenue: 112 million
+- Total Revenue: 112 million
-	•	Total Profit: 27 million
+- Total Profit: 27 million

 The business is operating profitably across all product categories.
 However, higher shipping costs are associated with glower average profit, indicating that shipping expenses have a negative impact on profit margins.

-Product Performance
+**2. Product Performance**
-	•	Electronics is the highest-performing product category in both revenue and profit.
+- Electronics is the highest-performing product category in both revenue and profit.
-	•	Apple smartphones are the top-performing product model within the electronics category.
+- Apple smartphones are the top-performing product model within the electronics category.
-	•	Dell and HP laptops also show strong performance.
+- Dell and HP laptops also show strong performance.
-	•	Home appliances demonstrate moderate performance.
+- Home appliances demonstrate moderate performance.
-	•	Products such as toys and books contribute relatively less to overall profit.
+- Products such as toys and books contribute relatively less to overall profit.

-Seasonality (Revenue by Month)
+**3. Seasonality (Revenue by Month)**
-	•	March recorded the highest revenue at 42.3 million.
+- March recorded the highest revenue at 42.3 million.
-	•	January followed closely with 41.7 million.
+- January followed closely with 41.7 million.
-	•	February recorded the lowest sales among the three months.
+- February recorded the lowest sales among the three months.

 This suggests the presence of seasonal buying patterns.

-Payment Methods and Sales Channels
+**4. Payment Methods and Sales Channels**
-	•	Credit cards are the most frequently used payment method.
+- Credit cards are the most frequently used payment method.
-	•	In-store purchases slightly outperform online sales, although the difference is minimal.
+- In-store purchases slightly outperform online sales, although the difference is minimal.

-Discounts and Customer Loyalty
+**5. Discounts and Customer Loyalty**
-	•	Higher discounts did not result in higher sales volume, as products sold without discounts recorded the highest quantity sold.
+- Higher discounts did not result in higher sales volume, as products sold without discounts recorded the highest quantity sold.
-	•	Non-loyal customers contribute slightly more to total revenue (53.4%) compared to loyal customers (46.6%), indicating an opportunity to improve customer retention strategies.
+- Non-loyal customers contribute slightly more to total revenue (53.4%) compared to loyal customers (46.6%), indicating an opportunity to improve customer retention strategies.

 ### Final Conclusion